 To Sum it Up!

-If you are good at public speaking but speech writing restricts you from taking part in public speaking events then you are not alone.
-Many people can deliver an effective speech but writing a speech seems a daunting task to them.
+If you’re great at public speaking but find speech writing a bit overwhelming, you’re not alone.
+Many people can deliver an effective speech but struggle with the writing part.

 WRITTEN BY